-So, if you’re looking to find a guitar that’s better suited to smaller hands, you’re in the right place.
-In this KillerGuitarRigs Guide we’ll be reviewing the best guitars for players with smaller hands across three categories – electric, acoustic, and classical.
+So if you’re looking to find a guitar that’s better suited to smaller hands, you’re in the right place.
+In this KillerGuitarRigs Guide, we’ll be reviewing the best guitars for players with smaller hands across three categories – electric, acoustic, and classical.

 During each test we were looking primarily at comfort for players with small hands, with overall ergonomics being a factor, too.
 Of course, the quality of the instrument and its tone were also a big part of our test.
-For consistency, the electric guitars on test were both played through a Monoprice Stage Right 5w tube amp.
+For consistency, the electric guitars were both played through a Monoprice Stage Right 5w tube amp.

 Great components and peerless style priced to suit any budget